 Eastlands is the largest shopping centre in Tasmania.
 And because I’m always banging on about markets in Tassie and how fabulous they are, I thought it was about time I mentioned some good things about another form of retail therapy.

-The larger national chain outlets (like KMart and Big W) are open until 9pm weekdays.
+Eastlands is usually open seven days, with Coles and Woolworths open longer than most of the smaller stores.
+The larger national chain outlets (like Kmart and Big W) are sometimes open in the evenings on weekdays.
 For exact hours, check the shopping centre trading hours on the Eastlands website.
-They also have a great store finder page.
+They also have a great store-finder page.

 Markets v Eastlands Shopping Centre

 If you’ve shopped so hard you find yourself in need of a massage, Kings Healthcare at Eastlands can help you.
-But be warned – just because the masseuse is a tiny Chinese woman, don’t expect a gentle, relaxing little rub.
+But be warned.
+Just because the masseuse is a tiny woman, don’t expect a gentle, relaxing little rub.
 She’s much tougher than she looks!